hobbysiege/terrain-tiles/README.md

 ## Now What?
 With your boards made, go ahead and make some buildings, containers, walkways, and what-have-you!
 Put your boards next to each other, hook them together with your terrain pieces, paint it all, and game!
+Note: I like to work in multiples of 2" when measuring vertically.
+It almost turns this into a physical minecraft playset.

 ## Examples